utkarsh2811/docs-dev/source/includes/_collections.md

 - Profile Collection

 A profile collection is used to store information pertaining to the a user profile.
-For example his `id`, `first_name`, `last_name`, `address` etc. You can define a collection to be profile collection by setting value of `"profile"` attribute to `"true"` and `"event"` to `"false"`.
+For example, his `id`, `first_name`, `last_name`, `address` etc. You can define a collection to be profile collection by setting value of `"profile"` attribute to `"true"` and `"event"` to `"false"`.

 - Event Collection

 An event collection is used to store information about any event.
-For example flight booking, hotel booking etc. You can define a collection to be event collection by setting value of `"profile"` attribute to `"false"` and `"event"` to `"true"`.
+For example, flight booking, hotel booking etc. You can define a collection to be event collection by setting value of `"profile"` attribute to `"false"` and `"event"` to `"true"`.

 - Attribute Collection